codingAI/PathToTidyData/Code_Book.md

 -   subject-id

-id of the subject performing the activity and from which measurements are taken
+numerical id of the subject performing the activity and from which measurements are taken

 -   activity-id